University of Texas at San Antonio: Downtown Campus

-Hemisfair Campus
+UTSA Institute of Texan Cultures

-The Hemisfair Campus, also in Downtown San Antonio, stands as the third branch of UTSA, holding the 182,000 square-foot Institute of Texan Cultures.
-It hosts the Texas Folklife Festival, an annual event celebrating the various cultures of Texas and their roles in the multicultural state.
+The Institute of Texan Cultures previously housed at the Texas Pavilion, hosted the Texas Folklife Festival, an annual event celebrating the various cultures of Texas and their roles in the multicultural state.
 The ITC (as it is commonly known) was originally built as a $10 million project for HemisFair '68, with the stated goal of promoting awareness of the history and ethnic diversity of Texas.
 It was turned over to the University of Texas System after the conclusion of the world's fair, being designated as a campus of UTSA in 1986.
-It serves as a valuable asset for historical research, housing both UTSA's archives and an impressive historic photography collection with over 3 million images.
+It served to further historical research, housing both UTSA's archives and historic photography collection with over 3 million images.
 The ITC formalized an agreement with the Smithsonian Institution in 2010 to obtain affiliate status.
-As an affiliate of the Smithsonian, the institute has access to much of its vast resources, such as workshops, speakers and programs.
-Funding for the ITC primarily comes from legislative appropriations, event admissions fees, grants and contributions.
-The City of San Antonio is currently developing a long-term strategic plan for HemisFair Park, and the university is still considering multiple options for its own vision of the facility.
-As UTSA continues to grow and expand, the institute will develop alongside it as a nationally recognized research institution of equal caliber.
+Funding for the ITC primarily came from legislative appropriations, event admissions fees, grants and contributions.
+It was announced on April 3, 2024, that the building housing The ITC would close by May 2024 and the current future of the museum is unknown at this time other than the museum will be temporarily operating out of the Frost Tower's 1st floor beginning in early 2025 and lasting at least five years.